Idyllic Villages

 Credit: Photo credit: DP-J Photography (flickr)

 Ilam (pronounced eye-lamb!) is a pretty little village that sits on the Staffordshire/Derbyshire border and is a short drive from Knockerdown Cottages.
 Ilam village is unusual in style as you won't find traditional stone cottages here, but rather chalet type cottages, the village is nestled besides the Manifold River and surrounded by the imposing hills Bunster and Thorpe Cloud.
 Anyone would think you were in a Switzerland!
 Upon arrival head to the imposing Ilam Hall which is owned by the National Trust.
 The main hall is run as a Youth Hostel but the rest of the grounds at Ilam Park are open to access and there is a shop, tea room, visitor centre and toilets.
-Car parking is free for National Trust members or £3.50 for four hours for non members.
 This is the perfect place to start your exploration of this charming village and the Derbyshire countryside that surrounds it

 Crich